Italy : Safety by City

 When a country is a top tourist destination, you should expect people trying to take advantage of it.
 This rule applies to Italy too, where scammers will likely try to take advantage of tourists and rip them off whenever they can, mostly in large, popular cities and landmark areas.
 Be on the lookout for anyone trying to distract you, help you with your luggage or groups of people acting strange.

-Italy, as other popular European destinations, is very safe for women travelers.
+Italy, like other popular European destinations, is very safe for women travelers.

 So...
 How Safe Is Italy Really?

 Just like all popular European destinations, Italy is a safe country.

 Violent crime is rarely reported and tourists are not likely to have any incidents involving anything more than petty crime.

 Pickpocketing is the most prominent form of crime that represents a threat for tourists, especially since pickpockets often work in teams or are in some sort of a deal with the street vendors.

 A similar thing happens with beggars – they work in organizations and because of that begging is pretty common in Italy, like in every larger capital, but tourists are unlikely to experience aggressive beggars.